ksopyla/pytorch_neural_networks/README.md

 # Pytorch neural networks tutorial

 This repository contains easy to follow Pytorch tutorial for beginners and intermediate students.
-The goal is to  introduce you to pytorch on practical examples.
+The goal is to introduce you to Pytorch on practical examples.
 I hope that it will help you to start your journey with neural networks.

-There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional, recurrent, transformer.
+There are a few popular neural network architecture which I teach on workshops or boot camps like feedforward, convolutional, recurrent, transformer.
 Examples will help you with image and text classification tasks.

 Image classification:
 * Single layer fully connected neural network for CIFAR-10 classification.